- Why should I use the NetFlow Analyzer Distributed Edition ?

 - Secure & reliable data transfer via Https

-- What is the difference between Professional Edition(PE) and Distributed Edition(EE) ?
+- What is the difference between Essential Edition(EE) and Distributed Edition(DE) ?

 Please check out the comparison document.

 The Central Reporting Server does the following

 - provides a centralized web console